Death0Less/Manual-QA-Engineer/README.md

-The repository contains CV in English, Postman's collection with variables and test, environment with its variables as well.
+The repository contains CV in English, Postman's collection with variables and tests, environment with its variables as well.
 SQL1 document provides variety of sql queries which will be gradually supplemented with other queries.
+Also in this repository you're able to point out examples of bug-report, checklist and test cases.